MLJejuCamp2017/DRL_based_SelfDrivingCarControl/README.md

 ### Description of files
 * DQN.py: This is basic DQN model for the simulation.
-* Duel_DQN.py: Dueling architecture DQN model for the simulation.
+* NoisyNet_DQN.py: NoisyNet DQN model for the simulation.
 * Final_Model.py: The Proposed DQN model (Double + Prioritized Experience Replay + Dueling) for the simulation